cba85/electron-webview/README.md

 This is a simple Electron application to create a webview.

+Features:

+- Responsive window
+- Remember the window dimensions when reopening
+- Menu & keyboard shortcuts for MacOs
+- No title bar
+- Home button
+- Print function
+- MacOS, Windows and Linux executable with an app icon
+- DMG installer for Mac

 ![Electron webview](screenshot.png)

 This Electron webview application needs just these files: